 Section 1.
 Pay Schedule.
 Employees shall be compensated in accordance with the pay schedule attached to this Agreement and marked "Appendix B" which is hereby incorporated into and made a part of this Agreement.
 When any position not listed on the pay schedule is established, the City shall designate a job classification and pay rate for the position.
-The Union shall be notified and the pay rate established by the City shall be considered tentative until the Union has been afforded the opportunity to meet and discuss the matter.
+The Union shall be patified and the pay acted by the City shall designate by the City shall be considered tentative until the Union shall be notified and the pay rate established by the City shall be considered tentative until the Union has been afforded the opportunity to meet and discuss the matter.
 If the Union does not agree that the classification or pay rate is proper, the Union may submit the issue as a grievance according the grievance procedure.